-2.2 Environmental Perspectives on Accessibility and Mobility
+B. Environmental and Climate Perspectives on Accessibility and Mobility

 As environmental issues, including climate impact, are one part of the sustainability paradigm, environmental impact perspectives on mobility can often be found in definitions of and literature on sustainable transport.
-In 2015, transportation stood for 25.8 % of the greenhouse gas (GHG) emission of the European Union [42].
-Transportation is also associated with e.g. noise pollution, acidification and problematic land use [43-44].
-According to Banister [32], in an absolute sense, all transport is unsustainable, as it consumes resources, although he mentions walking and bicycling as coming the nearest to being sustainable.
+According to Banister [9], in an absolute sense, all transport is unsustainable, as it consumes resources, although he mentions walking and bicycling as coming the nearest to being sustainable.
 From this, we understand that accessibility without having to travel is generally preferable to motorized mobility from an environmental standpoint.
-Castillo and Pitfield [30] write, "Sustainable transport can be viewed as the expression of sustainable development in the transport sector" (p.2).
-Richardson [45] uses the Brundtland report to derive a definition of sustainable transport as "the ability to meet today's transportation needs without compromising the ability of future generations to meet their transportation needs" (p.
+Castillo and Pitfield [10] write, "Sustainable transport can be viewed as the expression of sustainable development in the transport sector" (p.2).
+Richardson [11] uses the Brundtland report to derive a definition of sustainable transport as "the ability to meet today's transportation needs without compromising the ability of future generations to meet their transportation needs" (p.
 29).
-Banister [46] contrasts "the sustainable mobility approach" against the "conventional approach [of] transport planning and engineering", stating that "[t]he sustainable mobility approach requires actions to reduce the need to travel (less trips), to encourage modal shift, to reduce trip lengths and to encourage greater efficiency in the transport system" (p.
+Banister [12] contrasts "the sustainable mobility approach" against the "conventional approach [of] transport planning and engineering", stating that "[t]he sustainable mobility approach requires actions to reduce the need to travel (less trips), to encourage modal shift, to reduce trip lengths and to encourage greater efficiency in the transport system" (p.
 76).